-Any uses of the Grain Tank on the CFR 650 other than the above stated Intended Uses shall be considered misuse of the Grain Tank.
+Any uses of the Grain Tank other than the above stated Intended Uses shall be considered misuse of the Grain Tank.
 This misuse shall included (but not limited to):

-- Using the Grain Tank in non-farming applications - Using the Grain Tank on public roads - Metering of feeds or grains for seeding purposes - Metering materials other than animal feed materials - Using the auger to move materials when the tank is not connected to the CFR 650 Bale Processor
+- Using the Grain Tank in non-farming applications - Using the Grain Tank on public roads - Metering of feeds or grains for seeding purposes - Metering materials other than animal feed materials - Using the auger to move materials when the tank is not connected to the Bale Processor

-Always use the Grain Tank on the CFR 650 according to the instructions contained in this Operator's Manual and the safety and instruction decals on the machine.
+Always use the Grain Tank according to the instructions contained in this Operator's Manual and the safety and instruction decals on the machine.

-Perform regular maintenance and repair to ensure that the Grain Tank on the CFR 650 operates safely and efficiently.
+Perform regular maintenance and repair to ensure that the Grain Tank operates safely and efficiently.